-Starting with the 2017-18 award year, families will be able to complete the FAFSA with their prior-prior year tax information (i.e., their income from 2 years ago).
+Starting with the 2017-18 award year, families are now able to complete the FAFSA with their prior-prior year tax information (i.e., their income from 2 years ago).
 This will allow more applicants to use the IRS Data Retrieval Tool and to avoid having to update estimated information.
-This new procedure goes into effect October 2016.
+This new procedure went into effect October 2016.
 If your 2017-18 FAFSA information differs from the previous year’s FAFSA information, any disbursements not made from your federal financial aid may be placed on hold until the discrepancies are fixed.
 You will become ineligible for federal work-study (FWS) payments as well.

 Mistakes Vs. Fraud

 Families make mistakes filling out these forms all the time—that's not a big deal.
 Every once in while though, someone may try to game the system with false or fraudulent information to better their chances of getting financial aid.
 If you supplied information on the FAFSA that doesn't reflect your actual situation, and it is determined that you did this purposely to obtain financial aid you weren’t eligible for, you could be charged with a crime.

 What's the difference between an honest mistake and fraud?
 An honest mistake might be including your big brother as someone attending college—when he actually just graduated.
 Fraud would be saying that your family is receiving state welfare benefits and your parents are unemployed—when neither is true.